-As you can see, the recycling centres are paying about 30% more for baled cardboard compared to the loose one.
+As you can see, the recycling centers are paying about 30% more for baled cardboard compared to the loose ones.
 This is because baled cardboard takes up less space and it is ready to be processed by the recycling machine.

-If your company needs to dispose of large quantities of cardboard (ie. more than 10 tons per month), it would be worth considering leasing or purchasing a baling machine.
-Leasing a downstroke baler would cost around $300/month, so, if you need to dispose of more than 10 tons/month of cardboard you will be able to make a profit after labour and collection expenses.
+If your company needs to dispose of large quantities of cardboard (ie. more than 10 tons per month), is worth considering baling cardboard and leasing or purchasing a baling machine.
+Leasing a downstroke baler would cost around $300/month, so, if you need to dispose of more than 10 tons/month of cardboard you will be able to make a profit after labor and collection expenses.

 If a bale arrives at the recycling centre with broken wires, it will be considered loose cardboard.
 To avoid damaging the wires during loading/unloading and transport, it is better to always keep them on the pallet.